 The NCFCA North Carolina National Open is NCFCA's largest tournament to date and draws the attention of World Radio.

-Biblical Presentation, a new and unique speech event, was introduced and further promotes the mission of the league.
-This interpretive speech creatively presents one or two selections of Scripture in an effort to foster understanding of God’s Word, deepen the speaker’s Christian faith, and encourage the listener.
+Biblical Presentation, a new and unique interpretative speech event, further promotes the Christian mission of the league.
+This event creatively presents one or two selections of Scripture in an effort to foster understanding of God’s Word, deepen the speaker’s Christian faith, and encourage and inspire the audience.

 The Board of Directors redefines the role of the President.
 Kim Cromer accepts the invitation to serve as the new Executive Director, becoming the 5th leader of the league.
 Prior to this position, Kim served as Regional Director for 4 years and Director of Forensics for 3 years.